Household Sewage Treatment Systems

 The Environmental Division evaluates septic system designs, issues permits and inspects household sewage treatment systems to ensure that they adhere to Ohio Department of Health regulations.
 The investigation of sewage nuisance complaints, records searches associated with home sales and general information requests are part of our daily routine.

 The January 1, 2015 passage of a new set of Sewage Treatment System Rules at the State Level will have a significant impact upon our health department and Auglaize County’s citizens.
-All local boards of health in the State of Ohio are being required to develop a program to place all existing septic systems under an Operation and Maintenance Program.
-At a minimum this program will require local health departments to locate all private residences that utilize a septic system and place them under an operation permit.
+All local boards of health in the State of Ohio were required to develop a program to place all existing septic systems under an Operation and Maintenance Program.